-The Pyramid Program slowly increases the step rate to a "peak" and then slowly decreases back to a slower rate.
+The Pyramid workout slowly increases the step rate to a peak and then slowly decreases back to a slower rate.
 As the step rate increases, resistance is decreased and then increases as the step rate decreases.
-Any increase or decrease made in one program segment will increase or decrease all remaining portions by the same amount.
+Any increase or decrease made in one workout segment will increase or decrease all remaining segments by the same amount.